 It’s a simple equation: the more data you collect, the more dangerous it becomes to store it.
 Keep this in mind when you start collecting the data of your users.

-Plus, there are different types of data you can collect, and certain types are regulated to a greater extent in Europe due to the GDPR (with the CCPA following suit soon in California).
-For instance, “sensitive data”, which includes details about users’ sex life/health, biometric data, political beliefs, religion and ethnicity, is regulated more severely than “personal data” (name, email, location, bank info, ID numbers, pins and IP addresses).
+Plus, there are different types of data you can collect, and certain types are regulated to a greater extent due to the GDPR (with the CCPA following suit soon in California).
+For instance, “sensitive personal data,” which includes details about users’ sex life/health, biometric data, political beliefs, religion and ethnicity, is regulated more severely than “personal data” (name, email, location, bank info, ID numbers, pins and IP addresses).
 Think carefully before you start haphazardly accumulating user information, because it could get you in trouble later on.

 4. Keep on Top of the Legal Landscape

 Privacy and data security have never been more at the forefront of online business than they are today.
 The past several years have seen some big changes in the way businesses approach data collection — not just because of legislation in the EU and in the US, but also due to the major slip-ups of highly visible tech companies.